kamui-fin/res-bank/README.md

 Keywords can be separated with any delimiter.
 Description and keywords must be wrapped within quotes, but the link should not be.
 There is no specific command for this functionality, you can simply send a message with this format to the designated channel, like #submissions.
+As there should be no duplicate resources in the database, the bot will notify you if there was a collision.

 #### Example